Skip to content

 This page covers both.
 For the cross-harness reach map, see Primitives and targets.
 For dev-only versus prod separation in the manifest, see Dev-only primitives.

-A skill is a markdown file APM can route to seven harnesses.
+A skill is a markdown file APM can route to every canonical skill target.
 A hook is a runtime callback fired by one harness inside its own tool loop.
 A slash command is a command-palette entry surfaced by an IDE.
 Neither generalizes: nothing reaches AGENTS.md, nothing routes to harnesses that lack the concept.
 Unsupported targets are silently skipped, not errors.
 Treat both as opt-in surface, not as your primary distribution path.

 Source layout.
 APM discovers hook JSON files in either of two directories at the package root: